xuankimtran/docs-1/pages/katalon-analytics/docs/setup-team.md

 This role is granted by the Owner.

-The Admin has similar privileges as the Owner but cannot transfer the team ownership to an existing team member.
+The Admin has similar privileges as the Owner but cannot transfer the Team ownership to an existing team member.

 * **User**

-This role is automatically assigned to any person accepting the invitation to join the team.
+This role is automatically assigned to any person accepting the invitation to join the Team.

 Users can only monitor project progress.